rynocav226/wedding-website/frontend/README.md

 General
 > Change title and icon - DONE
 > change favorite title - DONE
+> Have addresses open in map apps on phone

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE